Research:

 - Xenotransplantation in zebrafish as a human tumour model

-- Mechanisms of chemotherapy resistance in breast, ovarian and prostate cancer
+- Mechanisms of Chemotherapy Resistance in breast, ovarian and prostate cancer – paper (LINK)

 - Super-Resolution and Live-Cell Imaging of Cancer Cells – SRRF On My System (SOMS) Blog